 Unlike the traditional darkroom silver printing method, platinum lies on the paper surface, while silver lies in the gelatin layer.
 The absence of a binder layer allows very fine crystals of platinum to be embedded into the paper giving it a 3-dimensional appearance.

 Because platinum is suspended on matte paper, it is much more diffuse than glossy silver gelatin prints which are prone to specular reflections.
 It feels like you can fall into a platinum print.

 Platinum, like gold, is a stable metal, with platinum being the most stable of all metals.
 Collectors seek platinum prints because they possess all of the qualities described above, and they are the most permanent of all photographic processes.

 WHY PLATINUM PRINTS?

-I believe that platinum prints are the most collectible, elegant, and beautiful fine art print.
+I believe that platinum prints are the most collectible, elegant, and beautiful fine art print available.
 Fortunately, many other people feel the same way.
-I love every part of the process from hauling my massive large format cameras in the field, to controlling every aspect of the creative process with variables that make sense to me.
-By altering the relative humidity, choice of film, the chemical composition of my emulsion, paper choice, and other variables, I create art versus creating a photograph.
+I love every part of the process from hauling my massive large format cameras in the field, to controlling every aspect of the handmade artisan process.
+I create unique pieces of valuable art.